debug-ito/kon-board/README.md

     $ docker-compose up

+And then, access http://localhost:8888/ with your Web browser.

 See the [Docker Hub](https://hub.docker.com/r/debugito/kon-board/tags) for available Docker images.
 Tags with `-armv7l` are built on Raspberry Pi 4 Model B.